 Monitor SSL Insight metrics in Citrix ADM

-Use Case: Obtain an overview of the SSL transactions of applications, clients, or servers
+Use case: Obtain an overview of the SSL transactions

-The following use case describes how you can use SSL Insight to assess the usage of various SSL Parameters in applications, clients and servers, and improve security measures.
+The following use case describes how you can use SSL Insight to assess the usage of various SSL Parameters and improve security measures.

 Consider that you have a set of applications that are using SSL transactions (HTTPS) for communication, and you have configured Citrix ADM to monitor the SSL components.
 You might need to frequently review the applications so that you can focus first on the applications that need the most attention.
-The SSL insight dashboard provides a summary of various SSL parameters used by your applications over a time period of your choosing, and for a selected ADC device.
-They are listed as follows:
+The Web Insight dashboard for an application or all applications provides a summary of following SSL parameters under SSL Errors and SSL Usage:

-In the following example, you can see list of clients (identified by their IP addresses) and the SSL hits per client.
-Also, at the right, you can view the SSL Parameters for all the clients.
+You can see list of clients (identified by their IP addresses) and the total occurences per client.
+Navigate to Applications > Web Insight and select the Clients tab to view the details under SSL Usage.